discordjs/guide/guide/popular-topics/canvas.md

 Canvas is an image manipulation tool that allows you to modify images with code.
 We'll explore how to use this module in a heavily requested feature: guild member welcome messages.
 But first, you must go through the intense labor of installing Canvas.
 It's highly recommended that you use a Linux distribution for this because it'll be much easier to install on.

-<p class="tip">For this guide, we'll be using `canvas@next`.
-At the time of writing, that is `canvas@2.0.0-alpha.12`, so ensure your `package.json` has that or a similar version after installation.</p>
+<tip>For this guide, we'll be using `canvas@next`.
+At the time of writing, that is `canvas@2.0.0-alpha.12`, so ensure your `package.json` has that or a similar version after installation.</tip>

-<p class="warning">Be sure that you're familiar with things like [async/await](/additional-info/async-await) and [object destructuring](/additional-info/es6-syntax?id=object-destructuring) before continuing, as we'll be making use of features like these.</p>
+<warning>Be sure that you're familiar with things like [async/await](/additional-info/async-await) and [object destructuring](/additional-info/es6-syntax?id=object-destructuring) before continuing, as we'll be making use of features like these.</warning>

 ### Installation